Kosovo is now open for tourism and has removed all Covid-related travel restrictions and entry requirements for incoming tourists.

 Many countries can enter Kosovo Visa-free, including: Canada, USA, UK, Australia and all of the EU.

-Kosovo has no mandatory quarantine policy in place for incoming tourists.
+Kosovo has no mandatory quarantine policy in place for incoming tourists that provide the 72-hour PCR test requirement.

 Other Entry Rules